DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 To manage payments, DfE has ongoing contracts (also called 'call off contracts') with LPs that cover the 2 years of training a group of ECTs and mentors receive.
-Each academic year there is a new 'call off contract' to cover the new group of participants that comes in.
+In each academic year there is a new 'call off contract' to cover the new group of participants that comes in.
 Each new group of participants is often called a 'cohort'.